 Agenda

-Do your part in protecting the environment and bring your e-waste on ACD.
-Properly dispose of unwanted electronic equipment, devices and accessories in our E-Waste Recycling Bin in the J Building Lobby throughout the day.
+Do your part in protecting the environment and bring your e-waste on All College Day.
+Properly dispose of unwanted electronic equipment, devices and accessories in our E-Waste Recycling Bins in the S Building Lobby.
+The bins will be available throughout the day from 7:45 a.m. to 4:30 p.m.

 West Campus